dashingsoft/pyarmor/src/mechanism.md

     n+7 JUMP_ABSOLUTE            0

 ```
-  In the next section, we'll explain these instructions in details

 - Save obfuscated code objects as .pyc or .pyo, so it can be run or
   imported by common Python interpreter.

 ## Run or Import Obfuscated Python Scripts

-Those obfuscated python scripts can be run and imported as normal way
+Those obfuscated file (.pyc or .pyo) can be run and imported as normal
-by common python interpreter, only when those code object is called,
+way by common python interpreter.
+But when those code object is called
-refer to above code
+first time, from the wrapped bytecode descripted in above section, we
+know

-- For each obfuscated code object, first op is jump to offset n.
+- First op is JUMP_ABSOLUTE, it will jump to offset n

 - At offset n, the instruction is to call a PyCFunction.
-It will
+This function
-  restore those obfuscation bytecode between offset 3 and n, and place
+  will restore those obfuscation bytecode between offset 3 and n, then
-  the original bytecode from offset 0
+  place the original bytecode from offset 0

 - After function call, the last instruction is to jump to
   offset 0.
 The really bytecode now is executed.